molmod/tamkin/doc/tutorial/chemphys_tamkin.rst

 Be aware that the fixed atom indexes may be different in the two computations, but we recommend some consistency in this context.
-The following convention avoids a lot of confusion: put all your surface atoms in the beginning of the geometry definition, and within this group of atoms, put all fixed atoms first, then the free atoms.
+The following convention avoids a lot of confusion: put all your surface atoms in the beginning of the geometry definition, and within this group of surface atoms, put all fixed atoms first, then the free atoms.

 Mobile adsorbed molecules
 ^^^^^^^^^^^^^^^^^^^^^^^^^